input-output-hk/mithril/docs/website/blog/2024-11-25-one-line-binaries-installer.md

 ### One line installer for Mithril binaries

-To simplify the installation and update of Mithril binaries, we have created a one line installer that downloads and installs the Mithril binaries for you.
+To simplify the installation and updating of Mithril binaries, we have created a one line installer that downloads and installs the Mithril binaries for you.
 This installer is available for Linux and macOS and supports the Mithril signer, Mithril aggregator, and Mithril CLI.

-The one line command is also displayed in the various `Download the Pre-built Binary` sections across the documentation.
+The one line command is also displayed in the various `Download the pre-built binary` sections across the documentation.

-#### Examples of the One line Installer
+#### Examples of the one line installer

 - Download the **latest Mithril signer** in the current directory: